KTsan-WA/Chaoshan-modify-pack-for-HZYS-V1.3/README.md

 > ### <p align="center">Statement from Bayridge_Lingx (河湾桥)</p>
 >
-> As I lack programming skills, this software was adapted from the Otto community (吉吉国).
+> As I lack programming skills, this software was adapted from the Diangun Otto community (吉吉国).
 The original author is [@DSP_8192](https://github.com/DSP-8192/HuoZiYinShua).
 >
 > However, the audio sources for the Chaoshan audio letterpress content were gathered by myself and fellow Chaoshan subculture enthusiasts (e.g., 百事, 昊哥, 潮汕广角, 温得菈酷慕233, and others whom I may have inadvertently omitted—I apologize for any oversight).
 That said, the majority were collected by me.
 >
-> Objectively speaking, the over 400 Mandarin syllables included here are more comprehensive than the Otto community’s letterpress audio sources (360 syllables).
+> Objectively speaking, the over 400 Mandarin syllables included here are more comprehensive than the Diangun Otto community’s letterpress audio sources (360 syllables).
 > Additional audio for specific phrases has also been added, which should suffice for general use.
 >
 > <p align="right">— Bayridge_Lingx, July 27, 2025</p>